w3c/event-timing/README.md

 This list intentionally excludes scrolls, which are often not blocked on javascript execution.

-In order to address capture user pain caused by slow initial interactions, we propose a small addition to the event timing API specific to this use-case.
+In order to address capture user pain caused by slow initial interactions, we propose always reporting first input timing within the event timing API specific to this use-case.

-Let `pendingPointerDown` be `null`.
-Let `hasDispatchedEvent` be set to `false` on navigationStart.

-When iterating through the entries in `pendingEventEntries`, after dispatching `newEntry`:
-  * If `hasDispatchedEvent` is `false`:
-      * Let `newFirstInputDelayEntry` be a copy of `newEntry`.
-      * Set `newFirstInputDelayEntry.entryType` to `firstInput`.
-      * If `newFirstInputDelayEntry.type` is "pointerdown"`:
-          * Set `pendingPointerDown` to newFirstInputDelayEntry
-      * Otherwise
-          * If `newFirstInputDelayEntry.type` is "pointerup":
-              * Set `hasDispatchedEvent` to `true`.
-              * Queue `pendingPointerDown`
-          * If `newFirstInputDelayEntry.type` is one of "click", "keydown" or "mousedown":
-            * Set `hasDispatchedEvent` to `true`.
-            * Queue `newFirstInputDelayEntry`

 FirstInputDelay can be polyfilled today: see [here](https://github.com/GoogleChromeLabs/first-input-delay) for an example.
 However, this requires registering analytics JS before any events are processed, which is often not possible.
 First Input Delay can also be polyfilled on top of the event timing API, but it isn't very ergonomic, and due to the asynchrony of `performance.eventCounts` can sometimes incorrectly report an event as the first event when there was a prior event less than 50ms.

 ## Specific Use Cases
 * Clicking a button changes the sorting order on a table.
 Measure how long it takes from the click until we display reordered content.
 * A user drags a slider to control volume.
 Measure the latency to drag the slider.
   * Note that part of the latency may come from event handlers, but a site may choose to coalesce input during the frame, and respond to it during rAF.
 * Hovering a menu item triggers a flyout menu.
 Measure the latency for the flyout to appear.
 * Measure the 75'th percentile of click event queueing times.